Equity

 Academia and our society at large uphold systems of oppression, including and especially white supremacy and patriarchy, that we must actively work to tear down.

 I am passionate about transforming academia—and society—into a more equitable place.
-At Texas A&M University, I have worked toward diversity, equity, and inclusivity (DEI) in both my local and academic communities.
+Throughout my time as a graduate student and postdoc, I have worked toward diversity, equity, and inclusivity (DEI) in both my local and academic communities.
 This is central to my identity as a scientist, and I am determined to continue this work moving forward in my career.

 Department Leadership and Mentoring